 Printer and Computer Are Connected To Different WiFis

 This is self-explanatory.
 If your computer and printer are connected to two different wireless connections, then they won’t be able to communicate with one another.

 Printers don’t usually work when connected to a public network for your privacy and to protect your printer manufacturer’s intellectual property.
-Printer’s wireless feature requires a private network that asks for a password before you can use it.
+The printer’s wireless feature requires a private network that asks for a password before you can use it.